 This common phrase is said to those who remain upset over problems they've experienced in the past.

 This phrase goes back to at least the 1800s.
 A 'chip' can be defined as a piece of timber, or wood.
-Depending on the amount and size, timber can be quite heavy, and oftentimes people carry heavy things on their shoulders.
-Well, apparently it became a thing for some people to place a chip on their shoulder in order to show that they were looking for a fight.
-Yeah, I guess a person, I imagine it was an angry person, would place a 'chip' on their shoulder and then dare others to knock it off.
+Depending on the amount and size of it, a piece of timber can be quite heavy, and sometimes people carry heavy things on their shoulders.
+There was apparently a point in time where certain people, who I assume were angry, would place a chip on their shoulder in order to show that they were looking for a fight.
+With the wood, or 'chip' placed firmly on their shoulder, they would dare others to knock it off.
 Anyone who wanted to accept the proposed challenge could do so, and then a fight would occur shortly after.

-There are newspapers from that century which talk about something along these lines.
+There were newspapers from the 19th century mentioning something along these lines.
 For example, the Long Island Telegraph newspaper printed on May 20th, 1830, wrote:

 "When two churlish boys were determined to fight, a chip would be placed on the shoulder of one,